The Snoozeletter @ snzltr.blogspot.com

 The Blowup In Amsterdam

-Colleen and I covered lots of ground in Ireland: I wrote our names in the sand at Inch Strand, we swam with Fungie, the Dingle Dolphin, we crawled into the 5,200-year-old passage tomb at Newgrange, we visited William Butler Yeats' summer home in the 15th-century castle at Thoor Ballylee, and we admired the Autograph Tree (Yeats, Synge, George Bernard Shaw, Seán O’Casey and others) at Coole Park.
+Colleen and I covered lots of ground in Ireland: I wrote our names in the sand at Inch Strand, after giving her a watch she'd always wanted (which I set to Irish time when buying it in L.A.).
+Then we swam with Fungie, the Dingle Dolphin, we crawled into the 5,200-year-old passage tomb at Newgrange, we visited William Butler Yeats' summer home in the 15th-century castle at Thoor Ballylee, and we admired the Autograph Tree (Yeats, Synge, George Bernard Shaw, Seán O’Casey and others) at Coole Park.

 Amsterdam 599x420